Table of Content

 Glossary-AWS-Configured.jpg#asset:6179

-In the background, Transifex is sending to the Amazon MT service all translated glossary terms.
-Read the Appendix for more details on how Transifex glossaries are visible in the AWS interface.
+You can read the Appendix for more details on how Transifex glossaries are visible in the AWS interface.

-The Amazon glossary service is case-sensitive.
+📝Case Sensitivity: The Amazon glossary service is case-sensitive.
 For instructions concerning glossary creation with Amazon MT, consult their best practices on custom terminology.

 Updating Glossaries